pananton/busrpc-spec/busrpc.md

 File [*busrpc.proto*](proto/busrpc.proto) contains definition of a protobuf option `hashed_field`.
 This option specifies that instead of encoded field value it's SHA-224 hash should be added to the endpoint.
 Hash value is considered a byte sequence and is encoded [respectively](#bytes-encoding) before adding to the endpoint.

 Options `hashed_field` is usually applied to `string` and `bytes` protobuf types, which may have arbitrary length.
-However, specification allows to use it for other encodable types for consistency, though it usually makes no sense because hashed value will have greater size than original.
+However, specification allows to use it for other encodable types for consistency, though it usually makes no sense because hash has greater size than original value.

 #### Boolean encoding

 Protobuf `bool` field value is converted to string "1" if value is `true` and "0" otherwise.
-If additionally `hashed_field` option is specified for the field, it is applied to the conversion result.
+If `hashed_field` option is specified for the field, it is applied to the conversion result.

 #### Integer encoding

-Protobuf integer field value is converted to it's string representation with a single leading `-` sign if value is negative.
+Protobuf integer field value is converted to it's string representation with a single leading `-` sign for negative values.
 No leading zeros are allowed, unless the value itself is zero, in which case it is converted to "0".
-If additionally `hashed_field` option is specified for the field, it is applied to the conversion result.
+If `hashed_field` option is specified for the field, it is applied to the conversion result.

 #### Strings encoding